jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 Visual Studio 2019 will likely not be able to put the files in the correct `<ItemGroup/>`.

-### 3.2 .NET Standard 1.5
+### 3.2 .NET Standard 2.1

-This project also targets .NET Standard 1.5.
-There are some features that are available in .NET 4.x that are not available in .NET Standard 1.5, and so there are replacement libraries in the `System` folder, which are not otherwise needed.
+This project also targets .NET Standard 2,1.
+There are some features that are available in .NET 4.x that are not available in .NET Standard 2.1, and so there are replacement libraries in the `System` folder, which are not otherwise needed.

 #### 3.2.1 Logging in Unit Tests

-The Unit Tests for .NET Standard 1.5 is run by compiling for .NET Core App 3.1.
+The Unit Tests for .NET Standard 2.1 is run by compiling for .NET Core App 3.1.
-In .NET Framework, logging is done using the `TraceSource` which doesn't work well in .NET Core, and so the unit test cases come with its own implementation.
+In .NET Framework, logging is done using the `TraceSource` which doesn't work well in .NET Core, and so the unit test cases obtain a solution from the project `RJCP.DLL.Trace` with its own implementation and can log using the NUnit Logger.
-See the files under the `SerialPortStreamTest\Trace` folder.